mx-alex/mx/README.md

   -  edit the [connections] table in the MX_CONFI.xlsb (edit tcp port and $znspace)
   -  run mx.xlsb (MS EXCEL be sure, required dot . as system-decimal-delimiter)

+	you will see buttons for calling tests and games

 	note : if you import vmx.ro to %SYS as well, MX-server will start automatically.

 	With MX :